codyngpriest/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 2. Filter states by user input
 This is a script that takes in an argument and displays all values in the states table of hbtn_0e_0_usa where name matches the argument.

+3. SQL Injection...
+This is a script that takes in arguments and displays all values in the states table of hbtn_0e_0_usa where name matches the argument.
+But this time, write one that is safe from MySQL injections!